 The special needs of the NT sibling(s) can be classified into four categories.
 These individuals need information, need to have their feelings validated, need to have expectations clarified, and, when necessary, need help dealing with peer and community reactions.
 This article will address these needs as they specifically apply to siblings of individuals with AS.

-Whenever possibly, the autism spectrum diagnosis (ASD) (link to glossary page) should be disclosed to the child with an ASD diagnosis before it is explained to siblings.
+Whenever possible, the autism spectrum diagnosis (ASD) should be disclosed to the child with the ASD before it is explained to siblings.
 Once the child with ASD appears to be comfortable discussing the diagnosis with family members, you can share the label with siblings.
 Until then, use descriptive language but no label.

 It is important to provide siblings with developmentally appropriate information about ASD.
 Children under 8 years old need factual information and concrete explanations.
 Because children at this stage have difficulty processing more than one piece of information at a time, it is important not to overwhelm the young child with too much information at once.
 Examples of simple explanations are: “She plays the same thing over and over because she doesn’t think it’s fun to try new things,” or “He’s flapping his hands because it helps him calm down.”
 Parents should explain that different kids have different needs; what helps the sibling with AS may not help the other sibling and vice versa.